Below we discuss everything you should know before you pack your tent. Are there areas to avoid? Can you free camp? We answer all your questions.

 - Llano Grande

 - the lagoons of Zempoala

 - Río Frío.

-More recently, in 2018 and 2019, hikers in Los Desiertos and Los Dinomos in Mexico City have reported incidents of robberies in remote parts of the track.
-Some of these places are more secure today, but it still serves as a lesson that you should always do research beforehand and know the area where you go.
+In the last few years, hikers in Los Desiertos and Los Dinamos in Mexico City have reported incidents of robberies in remote parts of the track.
+Some of these places are working on being more secure, but it still serves as a reminder that you should always do research beforehand and know the area where you go.

-Still, none of this should deter you – it can be equally unsafe in a remote area in your own country.
+Still, none of this should deter you – it can be equally unsafe in a remote area in any country.
 Play it safe, follow the rules, and you’ll discover just how amazing camping is in Mexico.

 - Don’t travel very early in the morning or late at night when you might be the only car on the road.

 - Choose paid campgrounds over free camping; some natural areas are owned by communities (ejidos), and the respect of paying the community to use their land partly buys your security.